codewithcosmos/codewithcosmos/README.md

 - 👋 Hi, I’m Cosmos
 - 👀 I’m interested in colaboration
-- 🌱 I’m a junior developer
+- 🌱 I’m a developer
 - 💞️ I’m looking to collaborate on some future projects
 - 📫 How to reach me: Well right here
 - 😄 Pronouns: ...